l3r8yJ/l3r8yj.github.io/_posts/2023/2023-03-17-hands-off-the-state-of-the-object.md

   .response();

 ```
-Here, on the other hand, we always set the object at "birth," its immutable essence.
+Here, on the other hand, we always set the object at "birth", its immutable essence.
 After which we say.

   > "Please give me a response from the server."